Wisconsin vs. SMU: Odds, spread, over/under - November 22

 Wisconsin vs. SMU Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup at several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed at multiple sportsbooks.

 |Favorite